GSP852

 Watch this video to understand some example use cases for demand forecasting.

-In this lab, you will learn to perform the following tasks:
+In this lab, you learn to perform the following tasks:

 NYC Citi Bike Trips